Laila Davidsen

 Laila Davidsen (born 28 January 1974) is a Norwegian politician for the Progress and Conservative parties.

 She served as a deputy representative to the Parliament of Norway from Finnmark during the terms 2009–2013 and 2013–2017.
 In December 2016 she moved up to full representative, covering for Frank Bakke-Jensen who was named to Solberg's Cabinet.
 She is a member of the Standing Committee on Business and Industry.

-Locally she elected to Alta municipal council in 2007.
+Locally she elected to the municipal council of Alta Municipality in 2007.
 In 2010 she changed party from Progress to Conservative.
-From 2011 to 2015 she served as the mayor of Alta, and also a member of Finnmark county council.
+From 2011 to 2015 she served as the mayor of Alta Municipality, and also a member of Finnmark county council.